Seething Wells: Transport

 Seething Wells is served on behalf of Transport for London, via the Electric Parade and Victoria Recreation Ground stops on the K3 bus route, run by London United Busways.
 There are also the Seething Wells Kingston University Campus, St Leonard's Road, and Cleaveland Road bus stops, run by several other private companies.

 The area is also around half a mile from Surbiton railway station.

 Additionally, there are passenger ferries just north of the river facing side of Seething Wells.

+Politics

+Seething Wells is part of the Kingston and Surbiton constituency for elections to the House of Commons of the United Kingdom.

+Seething Wells is part of the St Mark's and Seething Wells ward for elections to Kingston upon Thames London Borough Council.